Libya rifts deepen as new PM named, incumbent refuses to yield | Politics

 Libya's divisions seemed poised to deepen on Thursday as the eastern-based parliament named a new prime minister, with the incumbent refusing to step aside.

 The move threatens https://www.reuters.com/world/africa/libyas-politics-are-broken-war-not-seen-inevitable-2022-02-09 to plunge Libya back to the split between two warring, parallel administrations that governed from 2014 until a unity government was installed last year as part of a U.N.-backed peace plan.
-A spokesman for the parliament said it had chosen former interior minister Fathi Bashagha by acclamation after the only other candidate withdrew.
+A spokesman for the parliament said it had chosen former interior minister Fathi Bashagha by a show of hands after the only other candidate withdrew.

-Bashagha is expected to travel from the parliament's seat in the eastern city of Tobruk to Tripoli later on Thursday - when it may become clear whether the political crisis will spread to confrontations between the capital's many armed groups.
+Late on Thursday, Bashagha flew to Tripoli with some of the parliament members as he prepared to try to form a new government that could win majority support from parliament.
+In a brief speech on arrival in Tripoli Bashagha said he thanked Dbeibah for his work and said democracy ensured a peaceful transfer of power, adding "I am sure the unity government will be committed to these democratic principles".

+Although witnesses in Tripoli said armed forces had put new security measures in place around Dbeibah's office, there was no immediate sign of confrontation between supporters of rival camps.
 Eastern commander Khalifa Haftar's Libyan National Army (LNA), which waged a 14-month offensive against a Tripoli government in which Bashagha was interior minister, said it welcomed his appointment.

 While Libya has had little peace or stability since the 2011 NATO-backed uprising against Muammar Gaddafi, and split between warring eastern and western factions in 2014, a ceasefire has mostly held since summer 2020.
 The installation of Dbeibah's interim unity government last year and the promised march towards election was hailed as the best chance of peace for Libya in years before it all fell apart.